Pitfall: The Mayan Adventure: Ports

 The Windows 95 port was made by Kinesoft using their Exodus game technology, which was later reused to make the Windows port of Earthworm Jim: Special Edition.
 It was published by Activision in August 1995, becoming the first commercial release for the then-recently debuted Windows 95 operating system.
 Developed over the course of eight months and based on the Sega 32X port, this version of the game features redrawn visuals displayed at an 8-bit color art, in-game CD audio and sound effects by Soundelux Media, as well as the extra levels from the Sega CD version.
 The SoftKey version included both America Online's free trial software for Windows 3.1/95, Internet Explorer 3.02 and a Cyber Patrol demo for Windows 3.1/95.
 This version was also published in Japan by GameBank.
 The Windows 95 port was showcased by Bill Gates at E3 1995 to promote the then-upcoming DirectX for his platform, despite the conversion being launched three months before the first incarnation of DirectX and Kinesoft not using any tools from said technology.

 The 32X conversion was co-developed by Big Bang Software alongside Zombie Virtual Reality Entertainment and published by Activision exclusively in North America in October 1995.
 Based on the original Genesis release, the 32X version shares the same visual design as the Windows 95 release and features the additional levels from the Sega CD version, but runs at 30 frames per second instead of 60 frames, suffering a great amount of slowdown.
 The Atari Jaguar port was created by Imagitec Design and published by Atari Corporation in North America and Europe on 18 October 1995.
 It shares the same visuals as both the Windows 95 and 32X versions, though it contains changes in certain stages and a rearranged soundtrack and runs at 30 frames per second.

 Pitfall: The Mayan Adventure received a handheld conversion by Pipedream Interactive for the Game Boy Advance.
-It was first published by Majesco Sales in North America on 11 June 2001 and later in Europe by THQ on 21 September of the same year, becoming the last version of the game to be officially released.
+It was first published by Majesco in North America on 11 June 2001 and later in Europe by THQ on 21 September of the same year, becoming the last version of the game to be officially released.
 Based on the Super NES version, the Game Boy Advance port alters the visuals and contains audio issues.
 Versions for the 3DO Interactive Multiplayer, Amiga CD32, PlayStation, Sega Saturn and Nuon were announced but never released.